 Minority representation in media is a tricky thing.
 Usually, with most media the majority is represented pretty well with minorities fighting for airtime.
 And with historically-oppressed minorities, you don't want to add insult to injury by portraying them badly.
 So what is a writer to do?

-Just simply make them more rational!
+Why, simply make them more rational!

-CloserToEarth is a specific form of PositiveDiscrimination in which the minority character is portrayed as more sensible and down to earth than TheHero, usually played by a member in the majority.
+Closer to Earth is a specific form of PositiveDiscrimination in which the minority character is portrayed as wiser and more level-headed than TheHero (who is usually played by a member of the majority).
 This trope is more prevalent in Western media, particularly with works with the WhiteMaleLead.
-The minority will usually be the [[TheHeart moral center]] of the work and dish out plenty of reasonable advice.
-They're level-headed and rational and ''will'' give the main lead a good talking to when they act out of line.
-They're always there with a shoulder to cry on.
+The minority character will usually be the [[TheHeart moral center]] of the work.
+They dish out plenty of reasonable advice.
+They're level-headed and rational.
+They can and will give the main lead a good talking to if he gets out of line.
+They're always there when the hero needs a shoulder to cry on.
+As for themselves, they've always got it together and never need help.
+Personal struggles?
+Overcome years ago.
 Flaws?
-They don't usually have any. [[SatelliteCharacter They're only usually there just to help the main character.]]
+They don't have any.

-CloserToEarth is the SuperTrope of the following:
+!!Closer to Earth is the SuperTrope of the following: